Down Will Come

 "Down Will Come" is the fourth episode of the second season of the American anthology crime drama television series True Detective.
 It is the 12th overall episode of the series and was written by series creator Nic Pizzolatto and Scott Lasser, and directed by Jeremy Podeswa.
 It was first broadcast on HBO in the United States on July 12, 2015.

 The season is set in California, and focuses on three detectives, Ray Velcoro (Colin Farrell), Ani Bezzerides (Rachel McAdams) and Paul Woodrugh (Taylor Kitsch), from three cooperating police forces and a criminal-turned-businessman named Frank Semyon (Vince Vaughn) as they investigate a series of crimes they believe are linked to the murder of a corrupt politician.
 In the episode, Velcoro, Bezzerides and Woodrugh find a possible connection to Caspere's murder and lead a raid for answers.
 Meanwhile, Semyon starts to rebuild his empire.

 According to Nielsen Media Research, the episode was seen by an estimated 2.36 million household viewers and gained a 1.1 ratings share among adults aged 18–49.
-The episode received mixed reviews from critics; while critics praised the climatic shootout sequence, others found it jarring on the tone of the series, as well as criticizing the writing, lack of character development and pacing.
+The episode received mixed reviews from critics; while critics praised the climactic shootout sequence, others found it jarring on the tone of the series, as well as criticizing the writing, lack of character development and pacing.